MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-VI-Federal-Retirement-Thrift-Investment-Board/part-1655-Loan-Program/section-1655.21.md

 ##### § 1655.21 Loan fee. #####

-Link to an amendment published at 87 FR 31695, May 24, 2022.

-The TSP will charge a participant a $50.00 loan fee when it disburses the loan and will deduct the fee from the proceeds of the loan.
+The TSP will charge a participant a $50.00 loan fee when it disburses a general purpose loan and a $100.00 loan fee when it disburses a residential loan and will deduct the applicable fee from the proceeds of the loan.

-[69 FR 29852, May 26, 2004]
+[87 FR 31695, May 24, 2022]